ixxan/blog/_posts/2024-12-27-low-resource-speech-uyghur.md

 Speech technology encompasses a broad range of applications that support various tasks.
 Among these, Automatic Speech Recognition and Speech Synthesis are two of the most influential and widely used.

 **Automatic Speech Recognition (ASR)**, also known as **Speech-to-Text (SST)**, converts human speech into written text.
-ASR at the foundation of numerous technologies, such as virtual assistants, transcription services, real-time translation systems, and accessibility tools.
+ASR forms the foundation of numerous technologies, including virtual assistants, transcription services, real-time translation systems, and accessibility tools.
 To build a reliable ASR system, large datasets of transcribed speech, covering diverse speech patterns, accents, and languages, are essential.
 Its performance is typically evaluated using metrics like **Word Error Rate (WER)** or **Character Error Rate (CER)** on datasets such as [FLEURS](https://huggingface.co/datasets/google/fleurs) (a widely recognized benchmark for multilingual ASR, covering 102 languages)<a href="https://huggingface.co/learn/audio-course/en/chapter1/audio_data" style="text-decoration: none;" target="_blank" title="Check out this HuggingFace course to learn more"><sup>4</sup></a>.

 **Speech Synthesis**, also known as **Text-to-Speech (TTS)**, converts written text into natural-sounding speech.
 It is used in virtual assistants, audiobooks, language learning platforms, and tools for visually impaired users.
 High-quality TTS models typically need labeled audio data from a single speaker to produce realistic voices.
 Evaluation metrics include subjective measures like **Mean Opinion Score (MOS)** and objective metrics like **Word Error Rate (WER)** or **Character Error Rate (CER)** to assess the naturalness and accuracy of synthesized speech.